KSiva199/KSiva199.github.io/README.md

 {'type': 'new_adsb', 'dt': '2022-10-18 00:00:03.903143', 'payload': {'hex': 'acb2ba', 'flight': 'SWQ2816 ', 'alt_baro': 21175, 'alt_geom': 20475, 'gs': 412.2, 'ias': 278, 'tas': 380, 'mach': 0.62, 'track': 74.4, 'track_rate': 0.0, 'roll': -0.2, 'mag_heading': 99.3, 'baro_rate': -1024, 'geom_rate': -992, 'squawk': '2235', 'emergency': 'none', 'category': 'A3', 'nav_qnh': 1013.6, 'nav_altitude_mcp': 8000, 'nav_heading': 90.0, 'lat': 44.757602, 'lon': -75.575487, 'nic': 8, 'rc': 186, 'seen_pos': 3.2, 'version': 2, 'nic_baro': 1, 'nac_p': 10, 'nac_v': 2, 'sil': 3, 'sil_type': 'perhour', 'gva': 2, 'sda': 2, 'mlat': [], 'tisb': [], 'messages': 510, 'seen': 0.8, '

 # After analysing the data, Now its time to create ERD and Schema
-**After all the analysis, operations and interpretation of data, we have decided to insert the data into the DB.Here was the imp task, the data was properly formatted nor normalised nor has any primary key (Unique column to use)**
+**After all the analysis, operations and interpretation of data, I have decided to insert the data into the DB.Here was the imp task, the data was properly formatted nor normalised nor has any primary key (Unique column to use)**
 **We have decided to create own primary keys for all the table and importantly we have used Key-Values pairs.**

 **Entity Relation**